Welcome to my blog!

 I have a love for anthropogenic impacts and marine conservation.
 I’m particularly interested in how our impacts are affecting our planets ecosystems, with a main focus on climate change and marine debris.
 I also have a huge love for elasmobranchs, their diversity and how we affect such a key species.
 One of my biggest bucketlist goals is to observe the hammerhead migration in the Galapagos!

-When I’m not sat at my laptop typing away, in the lab or sampling the intertidal/subtidal, you can find me either in drinking gin with friends, curled up with a book or exploring somewhere new.
+When I’m not sat at my laptop typing away, or sampling the intertidal/subtidal, you can find me either in drinking gin with friends, curled up with a book or exploring somewhere new.

 I plan to use this little space to write about the things I love and care a lot about, as I move towards a career in marine biology.
 When I reach the end of my life, I want to be able to look back and know that I’ve used my time wisely, and worked towards making positive impacts for conservation of the biological world.